coruzzilab/PhyloGeneious/README.md

 By using this pipeline, you also agree to the [TNT Personal Use License](https://www.lillo.org.ar/phylogeny/tnt/files/LicenseAgreement_1.5.htm).

 ## System requirements
-This pipeline is under development and has only been tested and used on New York University's HPC cluster (Slurm and PBS job schedulers).
+This pipeline is under development and has only been tested and used on New York University's Prince and Greene HPC clusters (Slurm and PBS job schedulers).
 The basic requirement is to be able to start batch jobs from running batch jobs, with instant feedback of the job ID created.
 This way various programs can not only submit jobs but also monitor them for completion.